okta/okta-sdk-dotnet/docs/CAPTCHAApi.md

 Retrieve a CAPTCHA Instance

-Fetches a CAPTCHA instance by `captchaId`.
+Retrieves the properties of a specified CAPTCHA instance

 ### Example
 ```csharp